theothermattm/theothermattm.github.io/about.md

 These days, I manage engineers and do architecture and technical lead work.
 I love the combination of helping people grow and still being involved deeply with technology.

-You can learn more about things I've built in my [Portfolio]('/portfolio'), on my [LinkedIn](https://www.linkedin.com/in/theothermattm/) and my [Github](https://github.com/theothermattm)
+You can learn more about things I've built in my [Portfolio]('/portfolio'), on my [LinkedIn](https://www.linkedin.com/in/theothermattm/) and my [Github](https://github.com/theothermattm).
+You can find out more details about my work background [on my resume](/assets/merrill_matthew-resume-external-20240510-manager-redacted.pdf).

 I'm also a firm believer in the open web and open source software.
 That's why I have an old fashioned blog on the web instead of a medium account.

 I work to live, but I also love my work.
 When living, I'm a dad to two kids and a husband.
 I run a lot.
 When I have time I play guitar.
 I also enjoy photography but don't get to do it much beyond snapping photos of the family on the iPhone.
 You can see some of my older photos [on Flickr](http://flickr.com/theothermattm), though.